pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

 \Person.pets[0]               // KeyPath<Person, Pet>
 ```

-This proposal adds the ability for key paths to reference instance methods, optionally specifying argument names to disambiguate:
+This proposal adds the ability for key paths to reference instance methods, optionally specifying argument names:

 ```swift
 \Person.sing                  // KeyPath<Person, () -> Sound>
 \Person.sing(melody:lyrics:)  // KeyPath<Person, (Melody, String) -> Sound>
 ```

-Note that these key paths do not provide argument values: they reference _unapplied_ methods, and the value they give is
+Note that these key paths do not provide argument values; they reference _unapplied_ methods, and the value they give is
-a function type rather than the return value thereof.
+a function, not the the value that results from calling the method.

-Adding this capability both increases consistency and removes obstacles encountered when implementing
+Adding this capability not only removes an inconsistency in Swift, but solves pratical problems involving map/filter
-map/filter operations, proxying with key path member lookup, binding weak method references, and performing other common tasks.
+operations, proxying with key path member lookup, and binding weak method references.

 Swift-evolution thread: [Why can’t key paths refer to instance methods?](https://forums.swift.org/t/why-can-t-key-paths-refer-to-instance-methods/35315)